Chickamauga Cherokee: Lower Towns leaders

 By the time John Norton (a Mohawk of Cherokee and Scottish ancestry) visited the area in 1809–1810, some of the formerly-militant Cherokee of the Lower Towns had become the most assimilated.
 James Vann became a major planter, holding more than 100 African-American slaves, and was one of the wealthiest men east of the Mississippi.
 Norton became a friend of Turtle-at-Home, John Walker, Jr. and the Glass, all of whom were involved in business and commerce.
 At the time of Norton's visit, Turtle-at-Home owned a ferry and landing on the Federal Road between Nashville, Tennessee and Athens, Georgia (where he lived at Nickajack).

 When Georgia and the US government increased pressure on the Cherokee Nation to cede its lands and move west of the Mississippi River, Lower Towns leaders such as Tahlonteeskee, Degadoga, John Jolly, Richard Fields, John Brown, Bob McLemore, John Rogers, Young Dragging Canoe, George Guess (Tsiskwaya, or Sequoyah) and Tatsi (also known as Captain Dutch) were forerunners.
 Believing that removal was inevitable in the face of settler greed, they wanted to get the best lands and settlements possible.
-They moved with their followers to Arkansas Territory, establishing what ecame known as the Cherokee Nation West.
+They moved with their followers to Arkansas Territory, establishing what became known as the Cherokee Nation West.
 They then moved to Indian Territory after an 1828 treaty between their leaders and the US government.
 They were called the Old Settlers in Indian Territory, living there for nearly a decade before the rest of the Cherokee were forced to join them.

 The remaining Lower Towns leaders also strongly advocated voluntary westward emigration, bitterly opposed by the former warriors and their sons who led the Upper Towns.
 Major Ridge (as the Ridge had been known since his military service during the Creek and First Seminole Wars), his son John Ridge, and his nephews Elias Boudinot and Stand Watie came to believe that they needed to negotiate the best deal with the federal government in the face of removal.
 Other emigration advocates were John Walker, Jr., David Vann, and Andrew Ross (brother of principal chief John Ross).

 Taking advantage of negotiations after the Creek War, a small group of negotiators selected by American forces and headed by Major Ridge signed the Treaty of New Echota on December 29, 1835.
 The delegation was not authorized by the Cherokee government to sign treaties on behalf of the nation, however, and the treaty was seen by the people as illegal.